Shipyrd/shipyrd/README.md

 ## Setup

-**This currently only supports pre-2.0 Kamal until accessories are able to be connected to the proxy again, there's an [open PR for it here](https://github.com/basecamp/kamal/pull/981).**

 There's two main steps to getting started with Shipyrd.

 1. Running Shipyrd as an accessory within your existing Kamal setup.